Dansh4f/recruit-vicharak/Readme.md

   - The target URL is in `const char* url` (edit this to change what to download).
   - A large static buffer `buff[8192]` (8 KB) is used for read/write I/O.
   - The code streams the response into SPIFFS, measuring micros() before/after download and per-write time to compute speeds.
-  - It prints `average download speed: XX.XX KB/s` and `avg write speed: XX.XX KB/s` to Serial.
+  - It prints lines like `average download speed: 115.08 KB/s` and `avg write speed: 794.88 KB/s` to Serial (values vary by run).

 Key parameters and reasoning / performance knobs
 -----------------------------------------------